Rescaling Egocentric Vision: Challenges and Baselines

 \subsection{Multi-Instance Action Retrieval}

 \chParagraph{Definition} Given a query action segment, the aim of video-to-text retrieval is to rank captions in a gallery set, $C$, such that those with a higher rank are more \emph{semantically relevant} to the action in the video.
 Conversely, text-to-video retrieval uses a query caption $c_i \in C$ to rank videos.
-Different from other challenges in \cref{sec:challenges}, we here use the English-translated free-form captions (\cref{fig:main_annotation}b).
+Different from other challenges in Section~\ref{sec:challenges}, we here use the English-translated free-form captions from the narrations~(Fig.~\ref{fig:main_annotation}b).

-\chParagraph{Splits}We use the Train split from \cref{tab:dataset_split_stats}.
+\chParagraph{Splits}We use the Train split from Table~\ref{tab:dataset_split_stats}.
 As access to the captions are required for both video-to-text and text-to-video retrieval, the Val set is used for evaluating this challenge to allow the held-out Test set for all other challenges to remain intact.
 We consider all the videos in Val, and all unique captions, removing repeats.

 \chParagraph{Related Datasets} In datasets that are commonly used for retrieval~\cite{xu2016msr,rohrbach2015dataset,zhou2017procnets,chen2011collecting}, captions are considered relevant if they were collected for the same video, and irrelevant otherwise.
 This common approach ignores the semantic overlap between captions of different videos that contain identical or similar actions.
 These datasets thus assume videos to be distinct from one another.
-In instructional video retrieval datasets~\cite{zhou2017procnets,miech2019howto100m}, the corresponding YouTube subtitle is only considered relevant, again ignoring semantic overlap or similarities to other actions.
+In instructional video datasets~\cite{zhou2017procnets,miech2019howto100m}, the corresponding YouTube subtitle is only considered relevant, again ignoring semantic overlap or similarities to other actions.
+Note that the large-scale HowTo100M~[117] dataset has only been used for pre-training, due to being webly supervised and thus noisy.
+The dataset does not include a val/test set.

-In this challenge, we use the class knowledge from \cref{sec:statistics} to define caption relevancy.
+In this challenge, we use the class knowledge from Section~\ref{sec:statistics} to define caption relevancy.
 This allows us to consider captions ``put glass'' and ``place cup'' as semantically relevant---an opportunity not available in other retrieval datasets.